RedNixer/RedNixer/README.md

 <div align="center">

-### "The best way to predict the future is to invent it." – Alan Kay
+### "The best way to predict the future is to invent it." –

 ⭐ If you find my work interesting, feel free to star some of my repositories!